10 Effective Ideation Techniques for Your Team (With Templates!)

 Brainwriting is a slightly different take on brainstorming.
 Instead of yelling out concepts, the team jots them down.
 Each member’s ideas are then forwarded to another person, who reads them and adds their own thoughts or ideas (if they have one).

 This technique aims to alleviate any stress and anxiety associated with sharing ideas among the group.
 TBH, not everyone feels comfortable enough to share new ideas right off the bat, others struggle with public speaking challenges.

 Also, many simply arrive at their best ideas when they are placed under less stress.
 Another great advantage to brainwriting?
 It can be done asynchronously!
 That, my friend, is truly the future of work.

 Check out ClickUp’s Brainwriting Template to apply to your Whiteboard!

 How to hold successful ideation meetings in person and from home

 Point blank: to have a successful ideation session, stay focused on your objective, avoid judgments, and establish ground rules for whatever strategy you choose.
 Even with an endless supply of ideation techniques, you risk losing them without a system in place to keep track of them.

 And no pressure to settle on just one—try them all!
 Every team is different, it may take a few tries to find your sweet spot but trust the process and the ideas will come.
-Plus, with a project management software like ClickUp with templates, features, and automations built to tackle these very techniques, you won’t waste any time in applying them to your next ideation session.
+Plus, with an idea management software like ClickUp with templates, features, and automations built to tackle these very techniques, you won’t waste any time in applying them to your next ideation session.